What Is a Groovebox?

 How a groovebox works

 You choose a sound on a track, then program a pattern by tapping in steps on the sequencer — this step matches your kick on beat one, that step adds a snare, and so on.
+The pad-based grids on many units feel a lot like the best MIDI pad controllers, just with the brain built in.
 You layer several tracks (drums, bass, lead) into a pattern, then chain patterns into a song.
 Along the way you tweak filters, effects and levels in real time, often recording those tweaks as automation.
 The hands-on, screen-free flow is the whole appeal.

 Groovebox vs. drum machine vs. DAW